 I would say the first thing is you have to “go in” to “go out.”
 This is actually how I split up my book.
 The first half is all about going inwards; using gentle self-awareness to reflect on how you’re showing up in the world before you start cultivating your external life (i.e. your community).
 It’s critical to take time to dig deep and get intentional before going out into the world to start a mission-driven movement.

-Another concept that was critical to building Daybreaker, I’ve synthesized into my CRAWL Method which is all the key insights we’ve learned from building communities around the world.
+Another concept that was critical to building Daybreaker I have synthesized into my CRAWL Method, which is all the key insights we’ve learned from building communities around the world.
 CRAWL is an acronym that stands for:

-Lastly (but not least!) — “energy” has been a critical ingredient in building Daybreaker.
+Lastly (but not least!)—“energy” has been a critical ingredient in building Daybreaker.
 I always say when you get the right mix of energy in a room, it’s magic and a flourishing community becomes inevitable.
 I’m constantly reading the energy of anyone I meet.
-We’re so thoughtful about every DJ we bring on board, every performer, every yogi; I really love people who leave me feeling energized and breathless with excitement after they leave the room.
-It’s those F-yes friends we love to make magic with at Daybreaker.
-They have to feed energy into a room, rather than drain a room of energy — it’s crucial.
+We’re so thoughtful about every DJ we bring to the dance floor, every performer, every yogi; I really love people who leave me feeling energized and breathless with excitement after they leave the room.
+It’s those kinds of friends we love to make magic with at Daybreaker.
+They have to feed energy into a room, rather than drain a room of energy—it’s crucial.

 Be present and listen!
 If you show interest in other humans and get excited about their lives, they will want to keep spending time with you.
 Share praise, pay compliments (wherever it feels authentic).
 And take initiative!
 If there’s someone who intrigues you and you want them as part of your community, follow up and make plans.
 So many of us let this fall to the wayside, but be persistent!

 If a company has a mission that’s deeply rooted in service and the founder/ leader is clearly inspired herself, I can’t help but get excited, too.